codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/azure-triggers.md

 max-width="50%"
 %}

-Click next and a new Dialog will appear that shows you the Codefresh webhook URL.
+Click next and a new dialog will appear that shows you the Codefresh webhook URL.
 Copy it to your clipboard.

 {% include image.html